ponylang/ponylang-website/docs/contribute/triage.md

 # Triaging Ponyc

+Users regularly open issues against the [ponyc repository](https://github.com/ponylang/ponyc/issues).
+Staying on top of them and moving them along to a conclusion is an important part of the development process.

 ## For anyone

 The vast majority of the triaging process can be done by any member of the community, all of the following steps require no special commit access to the `ponyc` repository.